Dimensions of Wellness

 Wellness Wheel (Updated)

 The wellness wheel illustrates a wellness model with eight dimensions: social, physical, emotional, occupational, spiritual, intellectual, environmental, and financial.
 All of the dimensions are interconnected and important to a well-rounded and balanced lifestyle.
 It reminds us we need to work in different aspects of our lives to increase our sense of well-being, focusing on just one area is not enough.
+When you lose balance within or between dimensions of the wheel, your sense of well-being decreases, and you can experience distress.
+For example, it can be easier to feel emotionally balanced when our sense of social connection or physical wellness are maintained.

 Using the wellness wheel